Happy Medics UK Medical Education

 Structured Reasoning for Acute Medicine

+The knowledge becomes thorough.
+The thinking becomes consistent.
+The decisions become defensible.
 The presentations that used to feel uncertain start to feel manageable.

 The #1 topic doctors we surveyed asked for?
 How to approach the “generally unwell” patient who doesn’t fit a neat category.